 Apply for an Interest Area

 The School offers more than 30 interest areas in the fields of journalism and strategic communication to undergraduates.
-Students generally apply to the area of their choice in the second semester of the sophomore year.
+Students generally apply to the area of their choice in the first semester of the sophomore year.

 - Will have completed 60 credits before beginning interest area courses.

 - Nov.
 15 for admission in the summer or fall semester.
-If this date falls on a weekend, your interest area preference form will be due the following Monday.

 - Students enrolled in courses at another college are required to submit proof of enrollment to the School of Journalism Advising Office.
 Proof of enrollment can be a course schedule or unofficial transcript.

 - The School of Journalism does not guarantee first choice of interest area.
 It may be necessary at times to limit enrollment in high demand areas.